sidharth2189/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6] ![alt text][image7] ![alt text][image8]
 ![alt text][image9] ![alt text][image10]

 The images have different pixel height and width from what the network accepts.
-So, they are resized using cv2.resize() function and preprocessed by grayscaling normalizing.
+So, they are resized using cv2.resize() function and preprocessed by grayscaling and normalizing.

 After resizing the signs look as below: